EtainClub/blurt/README.md

 * Currency symbol BLURT
 * Delegated Proof-of-Stake Consensus (DPOS)
 * 10% APR inflation narrowing to 1% APR over 20 years
-    * 75% of inflation to "Proof of Brain" social consensus algorithm.
+    * 65% of inflation to authors/curators.
     * 15% of inflation to stakeholders.
     * 10% of inflation to block producers.
+    * 10% of inflation to Blurt DAO Fund.

 # Installation